Last changed October 20, 2020

 - All exam vouchers issued by LPI with an expiration date any time in 2020 will have the expiration date automatically until the end of year 2020.

-- Any certifications that are scheduled to change to inactive status this year will soon be extended to December 31, 2020.
+- Any certifications that were scheduled to change to inactive status after September 1, 2020 have been extended to December 31, 2020.

 - LPI now offers the Linux Essentials, LPIC-1 (101 and 102), and LPIC-2 (201 and 202) exams via the Pearson VUE OnVUE testing system.
 Candidates can write the exams and get certified from home.
 Additional languages will be made available as soon as possible.
 For further information go to our online testing page.